StormZillaa/HollowKnightGrassRando/README.md

 # TODO
 * complete the logic for the rando
 * add a grass shop for all the grass you've collected
-* see if the lag from breaking grass can be reduced
-* on a related note: see if the hit instance from hitting broken grass can be prevented